 When all of the tests have been completed, in the processing window of the surface EMG software [1], import the C3d (C-three-D) file of the EMG raw data and mp4 file of the light video [2].

-WIDE: Talent opening processing window, with monitor visible in frame

-SCREEN: To be provided by Authors: nFile(s) being imported
+SCREEN: To be provided by Authors: Opening processing window, File(s) being imported, Light coming on/Talent cutting trial cycle.

-Cut the trial cycle when the light is on [1].

-Light coming on/Talent cutting trial cycle

 In the Processing pipeline operations, set the Butterworth filter with low-pass to 450 hertz and an order of 2, the high-pass to 20 hertz with an order of 2, the notch filter to 50 hertz, and the root mean square smoothing window to 100 milliseconds [1].

 SCREEN: To be provided by Authors: Parameters being set